kumahq/kuma-website/docs/docs/1.2.0/policies/general-notes-about-kuma-policies.md

 ::: warning
 While all policies support arbitrary tags in `sources` selectors, it's not generally the case for `destinations` selectors.

-E.g., policies that get appied on the client side of a connection between 2 `Dataplane`s - such as `TrafficRoute`, `TrafficLog`, `HealthCheck` - only support `service` tag in `destinations` selectors.
+For example, policies that get applied on the client side of a connection between two `Dataplane`s - such as `TrafficRoute`, `TrafficLog`, `HealthCheck` - do not support arbitrary tags in their `destinations` selector; only the `service` tag is supported.

 In some cases there is a fundamental technical cause for that (e.g., `TrafficRoute`), in other cases it's a simplification of the initial implementation (e.g., `TrafficLog` and `HealthCheck`).